uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         memory of the device on which the computations are performed.

     Builder
-        A |dal_short_name| concept of an object that encapsulates the creation process of another object and enables its iterative creation.
+        A |dal_short_name| concept for an object that encapsulates the creation process of another object and enables its iterative creation.

     Contiguous data